jenweber/the-ember-components-museum/tests/dummy/app/templates/docs/curly-braces.md

 # Curly braces syntax

 There are three ways to tell a template that you want to use a component with a certain name.
-When you need to use a component within another `.hbs` template, one option is to put the component's name in curly braces:
+When you need to use a component within another `.hbs` template, one option is to put the component's name in curly braces.

 {{#docs-snippet name='some-template.hbs'}}
 {{simple-button}}